As I was learning how to detox naturally with food, supplements, and a respect for nature, tuning into mercury finally allowed me to move forward.

 Now for the part about Mercury

-When I started my detox journey, I had no idea what I was doing and was still pretty new to the idea that nutrients could heal our body.
-I had already been eating real food for a bit and had gotten into fermented foods to help heal my gut.
+When I started my detox journey, I had no idea what I was doing and was still pretty new to the idea that nutrients could heal my body.
+I had already been eating real food for a bit and even fermented foods to help heal my gut.
 After very minor research into magnesium, unrefined salt, selenium etc, I started iodine.
 I felt amazing at first, and resolved a ton of symptoms that had crept up quickly over the past year or so.
 Best of all, the brain fog and feeling like I was going to have more seizures was gone.
 After a month or so, I was under the impression my body just needed iodine and now I was back in action.
 Then another month or so in when I was at about 30mg of iodine per day, the fog started returning, as well as the fatigue and anxiety.

 I spent the next week laying around on the couch having panic attacks and horrible anxiety.
-Sometimes it was so bad, that I would feel emotional changes as the sun went behind some clouds and the room went dim, or if the washing machine finished it’s cycle and the noise stopped.
+Sometimes it was so bad that I would feel emotional changes as the sun went behind some clouds and the room went dim, or if the washing machine finished it’s cycle and the noise stopped.
 This is where I started realizing not only what several autism symptoms were like, but the fact that I have been on the spectrum my whole life.
 Although I’ve never felt these emotions etc this strongly before, they were not unfamiliar.

 This is where things start getting pretty neat.
-After about a week and change into this, I made my way to the fridge and found a plate of Deviled Eggs that my wife had made.
+After about a week or so into this, I made my way to the fridge and found a plate of Deviled Eggs that my wife had made.
 I ate 12 of these, which is 6 hard-boiled eggs.
 The next morning I woke up and instantly realized I felt about 80% better.
 I still felt out of it but I wasn’t in pain and I was able to form words and all that fun stuff again.

 Within a few days I was starting to notice my poop was burning as if I had been eating hot peppers all week, and that I was feeling a little less run down each day.
-Then I started realizing I needed to back off the epsom and black sesame because the burning was becoming unbearable.
-Over the next month or so, I pushed as much as I could without burning my butt off, and felt better than I have possible ever in my life.
+Not long after, I realized I needed to back off the epsom and black sesame because the burning was becoming unbearable.
+Over the next month or so, I pushed as much of these two as possible without burning my butt off.
+As I continued through this, felt better than I have possibly ever in my life.
 My brain felt like a super computer and I had great energy.

-- Epsom salt https://amzn.to/2Vl7vWb
+- Epsom salt https://amzn.to/40lwBnB

 - MSM Powder https://amzn.to/2ypy5o4